Saturday, 2 February 2013

 (b)Transfer and positioning

-product must generally be moved from one location to another during the
+The second type of actions-transfer and positioning.
+In these cases, the product must generally be moved from one location to another during the series of processing steps.

 3. Control system: The control element of the automated system executes the program of instructions.